 Researchers at NCMM pursue fascinating lines of study amongst these topics; Cancer, Drug discovery, Bionanotechnology, Gene regulation, Cell biology, Structural biology, Precision medicine, Systems medicine, and Rare diseases.

 Bionanotechnology research involves the application of the tools and processes of nano/microfabrication to biological systems.

-Uncontrolled cell division leads to the development of tumours, which can invade other organs and causes serious illness.
+Uncontrolled cell division leads to the development of tumours, which can invade other organs and cause serious illness to patients.

 A cell is the smallest unit of life that can replicate independently and cells are therefore often called building blocks of life.
 The study of cells is called cell biology.

 Drug discovery is the process by which new medications are discovered.
-Historically, drugs were discovered through identifying the active ingredient from traditional remedies or by serendipitous discovery.
+Historically, drugs were discovered from traditional remedies or by serendipitous discovery.

-Gene regulation is the basis for cellular differentiation and also plays an important role for an organism to be able to respond to environmental stimuli and adapt to new situations.
+Gene regulation is the basis for cellular differentiation.
+It plays an important role for an organism to be able to respond to environmental stimuli and adapt to new situations.

-Genomics of Human Immune Disorders research focuses on improving the understanding of biological pathways and pathogenic mechanisms behind rare and common immune diseases, especially primary immune deficiencies and multiple sclerosis.
+Genomics of Human Immune Disorders research focuses on improving the understanding of biological pathways and pathogenic mechanisms behind rare and common immune diseases.

 Precision Medicine is a form of medicine that uses information about a person’s genes, proteins, and environment to prevent, diagnose, and treat disease.
 Tools can include molecular diagnostics, imaging, and analytics

 Structural biology focuses on the molecular structure and dynamics of biological macromolecules such as proteins and DNA, and how changes in their structures affect their function.

 Systems Medicine is the implementation of Systems Biology approaches in medical concepts, research and practice.
 Research aims to improve patient health through systems-based approaches and practice.